Federal audit finds much work remains in Puerto Rico's hurricane and earthquake recovery process - ExBulletin

 Federal audit finds much work remains in Puerto Rico's hurricane and earthquake recovery process

-SAN JUAN, Puerto Rico (AP) — Puerto Rico is pushing ahead with reconstruction work after two devastating hurricanes and a series of powerful earthquakes, spending less than 10% of more than $23 billion in available federal money, according to a U.S. government report.
-Released Tuesday.
+Puerto Rico is moving forward with reconstruction work after two devastating hurricanes and a series of powerful earthquakes, spending less than 10% of more than $23 billion in available federal funds, according to a U.S. government report released Tuesday.

+FILE – A bridge is damaged after Hurricane Fiona hits Villa Esperanza in Salinas, Puerto Rico, Sept.
+21, 2022.
+Puerto Rico continues reconstruction work after two devastating hurricanes and a series of powerful earthquakes, spending less than 10% of the more than $23 billion in available funds.
+Federal, according to the US government report issued on Tuesday, February 13, 2024.

 A review by the US Government Accountability Office found that the US territory has a “significant amount” of permanent projects that remain on hold as their costs rise and threaten to halt rebuilding work.

-“More than six years after Hurricanes Irma and Maria, Puerto Rico’s recovery continues,” the report stated.
+“More than six years after Hurricanes Irma and Maria, Puerto Rico’s recovery continues,” the report states.

 The GAO report also noted a series of earthquakes that struck the island's southern region in December 2019 and January 2020, causing millions of dollars in damage.